uvcat7/ae-patch/README.md

 The framework is still work-in-progress, but any graphic can be changed, as long as the resolution and format of the changed graphics are the same.

 # Requirements
 Python 3 is required.
-The `pylzss` package is needed:
+The `pylzss` package is needed, and prebuilt binaries are only available for [Python 3.12](https://www.python.org/downloads/release/python-31210/) and below.
+If you have Python 3.13+, you will need Microsoft's [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) for pip to build it.
+Once you are set up, run:

 `python -m pip install pylzss`